kovidgoyal/calibre/manual/edit.rst

 checkpoint`.
 Checkpoints will also be automatically created for you whenever you run any automated tool like global search and replace.
 The checkpointing functionality is in addition to the normal undo/redo mechanism when editing individual files.
-Checkpoints are useful for when changes are spread over multiple files in the book.
+Checkpoints are needed for when changes are spread over multiple files in the book.

 That is the basic work flow for editing books -- Open a file, make changes,